mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 I've been using it for a lot of my projects, both personal and professional.
-Along the way I've collected some habits and patterns for using them more and more effectively.
-I've dropped notes [on various articles][agentic] about small things, but hesitated on aggregating them into an actual blog post...mostly because I'm "new" at this (six months?), and also because the nature of interacting with LLMs and their limitations seems to be re-written every few months.
+Along the way I've collected some habits and patterns for using them more and more effectively, specifically in Haskell.
+I've dropped notes [on various articles][agentic] about small things, but hesitated on writing an actual blog post...mostly because I'm "new" at this (six months?), and also because the nature of interacting with LLMs and their limitations seems to be re-written every few months.

-This post will focus on what I call "constraint-evading behavior" in LLMs as it relates to effective Haskell.
+This post will focus on what I call "constraint-evading behavior" in LLMs as it relates to writing Haskell effectively with LLM collaboration.

 [agentic]: https://blog.jle.im/entries/tagged/agentic.html